Rights Guide

 Can SARS collect tax before I have had a chance to object in South Africa?

 SARS can issue a preservation order and take steps to collect disputed debt, but the TAA provides a suspension of payment pending objection and appeal in some cases.
+Apply to SARS in writing for a payment suspension under s164 of the Tax Administration Act while your objection is pending.

 Can I get penalties remitted if I have a good reason?